GLOBAL MARKETS-Dollar, stocks gain on U.S. economic outlook

 The dollar was last up 0.64 percent against the euro at $1.1736 and up 0.20 percent against the yen at 112.70 .

 The euro was also hurt after the voting in Catalonia fueled anxiety over political risk in the euro zone.
-The crisis could deepen further if the Catalan regional parliament uses the vote as justification for a unilateral declaration of independence.
+Many analysts said the uncertainty could slow Spain’s economic growth though they expect the crisis to be resolved with an offer of more autonomy.

 “It is clear that risks to government stability are increasing,” said Federico Santi, an analyst at Eurasia Group in London, referring to reports of nearly 900 injured in the clashes with police.

-Many analysts said Spain’s economy could slow though they expect the crisis to be resolved with an offer of more autonomy.

-The pan-regional FTSEurofirst 300 index of leading European companies rose 0.51 percent to close at 1,532.50, and MSCI’s gauge of stock performance in 47 countries gained 0.17 percent.
+The pan-regional FTSEurofirst 300 index of leading European companies rose 0.41 percent to a preliminary close of 1,530.98, and MSCI’s gauge of stock performance in 46 countries gained 0.04 percent.

 On Wall Street, the three key stock indexes ground higher to record intraday highs.